torvalds/linux/Documentation/trace/events-landlock.rst

   Internal struct layouts may change between kernel versions; use CO-RE for field relocation.

-A stateful eBPF program observes the full event stream and maintains per-domain state in BPF maps:
+A stateful eBPF program attached before sandbox construction can maintain per-domain state in BPF maps:

 1. On ``landlock_create_domain``: record the domain ID and parent (the